felixjyh/felixjyh.github.io/_posts/animal10.md

 </style>

 ## Introduction
+In this part, we use the paddy disease dataset to train a convolutional neural network to classify paddy diseases.

+We present the [report](PaddyDoctor/paddy.md), the [code](PaddyDoctor/paddy.ipynb), and the [results](PaddyDoctor/paddy.pdf)

 In this part, we build a network model based on fastai library to realize the classification of 10 kinds of animals.
 We select appropriate models, propose effective solutions and give corresponding experimental results and explanations.